MRP ₹38

 Caution

-Take N-Mol 150 Orange Flavour Infant Drops with caution, especially if you have a history of kidney diseases.
+Take N-Mol 150 Orange Flavour Infant Drops with caution, especially if you have a history of kidney disease.
 Your physician may adjust the dose as needed.

 Children